 Writers often struggle when it comes to the business side of writing.
-Drew will talk you through things like copyrights, permissions, trademarks, rights, royalties, and contracts, along with answering your questions about the myriad details of creating a thriving and legitimate writing career.
+Tim will talk you through things like copyrights, permissions, trademarks, rights, royalties, and contracts, along with answering your questions about the myriad details of creating a thriving and legitimate writing career.

 The Overlooked Art of Naming Your Characters—Lorilee Craker

 This session will show you how to give the perfect story-enhancing, period-appropriate appellation to your hero and heroine, supporting characters, and, most importantly, your villains!
 Attendees will learn how to brainstorm for the most fitting names, while avoiding classic naming pitfalls: names from the wrong era, social class, ethnic group, etc.

 How to Write Your Story without Offending Absolutely Everyone—Lorilee Craker

 “I want to write about my mother/child/boss/classmate but I don’t want to offend them,” has to be a Top Ten remark heard at writers’ conferences and book events of all kinds.
 Which stories should be left out and which ones should be kept?
 How can I “blur” identities while still expressing the truth?
 This seminar will be your guide to sidestepping landmines while still writing truthfully.

 A Following Like a Mustard Seed: Practically Growing and Mobilizing a Small Tribe—Alexis De Weese